minhAI2045/Design-module-to-emulate-PT2248-infrared-signal-decoding-IC/README.md

 - Helps increase transmission distance

 Transmitter block:
-It is an infrared LED
+- It is an infrared LED
 #### Revenue principles
 Receiver block:
-- The infrared rays from the emitter are received by the photodiode Amplifier and splitter block:
+- The infrared rays from the emitter are received by the photodiode

+Amplifier and detector block:
 - Amplify the received signal and then pass it through the parallel separation circuit to eliminate the carrier waves and extract the necessary data, which is the command code

 Decoding block:
 - Convert command code from binary number to corresponding decimal number

 ### CorrelationMatrix
 <img target="_blank" src="https://github.com/minhAI2045/Predicting-diabetes1/blob/main/Correlation%20Matrix/Correlation_Matrix.png" width=570>